This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use

-Facebook resizes any images you share publicly and compresses them to be able to store millions added each week.
+Facebook resizes any images you share.
+It compresses them to be able to store millions added each week.
 This has the potential to turn a great image into one with a poor resolution.

 Your image may look great on the screen, but when it comes to printing, it is a whole different ballgame.